Yoast/developer/docs/features/indexables/functional-specification.md

 But processing overheads aren't the only challenge here - there are also scenarios where it's not clear what we mean by 'page'.

 ### But what's a page?
-Beyond what we might concieve to be a conventional 'page' on a website, we might also have _archive_ views (e.g., all posts published by a given author), _alternate content_ formats (e.g., RSS feeds), _taxonomies_ (e.g., tags and categories) _error templates_ (e.g., 404 pages), _paginated_ results, and other esoteric types of content.
+Beyond what we might concieve to be a conventional 'page' on a website, we might also have _archive_ views (e.g., all posts published by a given author), _alternate content_ formats (e.g., RSS feeds), _taxonomies_ (e.g., tags and categories), _error templates_ (e.g., 404 pages), _paginated_ results, and other esoteric types of content.
 These are all 'pages', as far as search engines are concerned.

 From an SEO perspective, each of these scenarios must be handled differently - each with its own rules and conditions.
 Even a simple blog post may have _dozens_ of values that we need to consider and evaluate.
 These range from crawling and indexing controls, to content evaluation scores, keywords, presentation settings, media, and beyond.
 We must consider all of these fields and the relationships between them, in the process of determining what SEO metadata should be output on the page.